S0NN1/.dotfiles/README.md

     ```

 **Node JS**
-- I prefer to use Node 10.17.0 since some packages still do not support Node 12
+- I prefer to use Node 12
-- I use **nvm** ([Node Version Manager](https://github.com/nvm-sh/nvm)) to manage different versions of Node:\
+- I use **nvm** ([Node Version Manager](https://github.com/nvm-sh/nvm)) to manage different versions of Node:
-    > **Note:**\
-    I've temporarily disabled nvm because it was slowing down WSL startup, probably an issue that will be resolved with WSL2 coming in 2020.\
-    If i need it i'll just have to remove the comment from .zshrc and `source .zshrc`

-    This will install Node 10.17.0 as the "default" Node
+    This will install Node 12 as the "default" Node
     ```sh
-    $ nvm install 10.17.0
+    $ nvm install 12
     ```
-    Then this will install Node 12.13.0 as supplementary version
+    Then this will install Node 10 as supplementary version (for project compatibility)
     ```sh
-    $ nvm install 12.13.0
+    $ nvm install 10
     ```
     Switch version like this
     ```sh
-    # Use Node 12.13.0
+    # Use Node 10
-    $ nvm use 12
+    $ nvm use 10
-    # Now go back to the "default" (Node 10.17.0)
+    # Now go back to the "default" (Node 12)
-    $ nvm use default
+    $ nvm use default # or nvm use 12
     ```